J.C. Penney takes to social media to ask shoppers to come back

 The narrator ends with: "Come back to J.C.
 Penney - we heard you.
 Now we'd love to see you."

-The video also appeared on YouTube.
+The video also appeared on YouTube and will run on broadcast television this week.

 One customer, identifying herself as Tammy Pennington, left a comment on the Facebook post that said: "Next time, remember this, If it ain't broke, don't fix it."